act65/act65.github.io/_posts/inbetween-posts/2020-07-03-outsourced.md

 ### Physio

-> Exercising (or simply walking) takes attention, and attention is a valuable resource.
-Don't waste another glance on such unimportant tasks, let us handle it for you.
-> The act of walking, running or simply exercising require attention, a valuable resource.
+> The act of walking, running or exercising require attention, a valuable resource.
 What if you wouldn't have to spend another moment attending to these tasks?
 'Physio' has you covered.

 When switched on: control of your limbs will be outsourced to our state-of-the-art motor control policies.
 They have some great features like; auto-pilot, self-preservation, efficiency, workout, ...
 It cant get lost, it won't injure you, it won't harm others!

 ### Psydy

-> Learning a new language, sport, ..., can be confusing, intimidaing and hardas easily as selecting the topic and waiting for a week?
+> Learning a new language, sport, ..., can be confusing, intimidaing and just hard.
+What if it was as easy as selecting the topic and waiting for a week?
 Well, it is that easy with Psydy!

 While you live your life as usual, we train a copy of your brain on the knowledge or skills you wish to aquire; taekwondo, violin, political science, 1920's art history, ... .
-We then update your brain to match the trained copy, imparting the learning done.
+We then update your brain to include the trained copy, imparting the new skills.

 ### Emote